rodrigo617/aprendizaje/README.md

 In this lab I made an image search engine using what I know from Formik and React.

+## samsung_calculator
+> react

+Improved version of JS calculator.
+I used the best practices I've learned up to this moment.

 ## shopping_cart
 > react